Elizabeth Gertrude Britton

 Elizabeth Gertrude Britton (née Knight) (January 9, 1858 – February 25, 1934) was an American botanist, bryologist, and educator.
-She and her husband, Nathaniel Lord Britton played a significant role in the fundraising and creation of the New York Botanical Garden.
-She was a co-founder of the predecessor to the American Bryological and Lichenological Society.
+She and her husband, Nathaniel Lord Britton, played a significant role in the fundraising and creation of the New York Botanical Garden.
+She was a co-founder of the precursor body to the American Bryological and Lichenological Society.
 She was an activist for the protection of wildflowers, inspiring local chapter activities and the passage of legislation.
 Elizabeth Britton made major contributions to the literature of mosses, publishing 170 papers in that field.

 Early life and family

 Elizabeth Gertrude Knight was born on January 9, 1858, in New York City, one of five daughters, to James and Sophie Anne (née Compton) Knight.
 Her family operated a furniture factory and sugar plantation in the vicinity of Matanzas, Cuba, and she spent much of her childhood there.
 In later childhood, she attended a private school in New York before attending Normal College (later, Hunter College).
 She graduated from Normal College in 1875, at the early age of seventeen.
 On August 27, 1885, she married Nathaniel Lord Britton, an assistant in geology at Columbia College who shared her growing interest in botany.
 The couple had no children.